CapacitorSet/graph-coloring/DOCUMENTATION.md

 1 2 # Node 3 is connected to 1 and 2  | 2 1 2 # Node 3 has 2 neighbors: 1, 2.
 ```

 This format allows us to skip line tokenization, number tokenization, number parsing and list sorting: we only need to allocate vectors with a known size and copy the adjacency list directly from the file.
+This parser is so fast that no parallelization is needed; furthermore, we estimate that the bottleneck is vector allocation, thus we expect no performance improvement from multithreading.

 ### Solvers